justinnoel/hono-cloudflare-pages-ssr/README.md

 ### Paths

 The example is configured to use `@` as an alias to the `src` directory.
-Throughout the code base, files can be import using the `@` alias.
+Throughout the code base, files can be imported using the `@` alias.

 Examples